LDSBlogs.com (this website) is looking for enthusiastic, dedicated, and passionate volunteer bloggers.

 Have You Tried Blogging?

 Blogging is a great way to share the gospel.
 You can take your time and craft just the right message.
 People who read what you write simply because they’re interested in the topic will also receive a gentle gospel message that can eventually lead to conversion.
-Most people don’t join the church after just one Mormon encounter—it takes time and numerous contacts with the gospel message.
+Most people don’t join the church after just one gospel encounter—it takes time and numerous contacts with the message of Christ’s restored gospel.
 A blog gives readers a new gospel message every week, coming from someone they grow to trust.

 But It’s a Lot of Work to Set Up a Blog!